EONRaider/violent-python3/README.md

      perspective of best-practices, the use of global variables was left untouched in preference to producing heavy deviations from the original code's logic.
+- The code included in Chapter 5 of the book has been refactored even though in practical terms it can be, at best, historical.
+Much of its functionality depends not only on very specific cases outlined as examples by the author but also exploit vulnerabilities that ceased to be realistic in the last few years (such as sniffing traffic from 802.11 wireless networks that still rely on the WEP security algorithm for traffic encryption or, worst, that maintain no security at all) or the absurd expectation of acquisition of a specific UAV model by the reader if he intends to see the code at work.
+      To avoid stating straight away that the effort required for reading this chapter is nearly useless, I might add that some utility can be extracted from the code related to the sniffing of probing and beacon requests, though.

 ## Refactoring
 Files not listed below can be assumed to have been refactored in one way or